Teletherapy Team

 Brittany Johnson

-Clinical Social Work Intern, CSW-I.
+Clinical Social Worker Intern, CSW-I

 While pursuing my undergraduate degree, I found myself drawn to helping people in need.
 I was a member of AmeriCorps and briefly worked for a nonprofit that mentored at-risk youth.
 I struggled with an eating disorder for about a decade.
 Through my own therapeutic journey, I discovered the healing powers of yoga.
 I then became a registered yoga instructor and focused my practice on helping people love their bodies as they are as well as connecting the mind and body through movement.